 Tribal Nations Education Committee

-The TNEC consists of representatives from each of the eleven Tribal Nations of Minnesota, along with one representative from the Minnesota Chippewa Tribe (MCT), one from greater Minnesota, and two from the Twin Cities Metro.
+The TNEC is composed of appointed representatives from each of Minnesota's eleven Tribal Nations, along with one representative appointed by the Minnesota Chippewa Tribe (MCT).
+The Minnesota Indian Affairs Council (MIAC) also appoints one member to represent greater Minnesota and two members to represent the Twin Cities metropolitan area.

 Our Mission